 Grenada’s capital is a harbour town, overlooked by the historic forts of Frederick and George.
 Why not enjoy a leisurely stroll through the streets and squares, all lined with shops, cafés, bars and restaurants?

-Look around to appreciate the architecture of the colourful buildings, many of which date back to times of British and French colonial rule.
-Shop for local produce and breathe in the sights, sounds and scents of local life at the lively market square on Church Street.
+Take in the architecture of the colourful buildings, many of which date back to colonial British and French rule.
+Shop for local produce and breathe in the sights, sounds and scents of local life at Church Street’s lively market square.
 Afterwards, take a stroll to the nearby Roman Catholic Cathedral which dates back to 1884.

 Fancy learning a bit more about the history of Grenada?
-You can find out everything you want to know about the island’s past, both before and post-European colonisation at the National Museum on Young Street, housed within one of the oldest buildings in town.
+Find out about the island’s past, both pre and post-colonisation at the National Museum.
+Ironically located on Young Street, the museum is housed within one of the oldest buildings in town.

-Afterwards, pay a visit to the nearby House of Chocolate, a small museum and café which serves a selection of chocolate treats made on-site - perfect for a pitstop after a few hours spent exploring the town.
-Stick around in the evening to enjoy a spectacular sunset as you watch the boats arriving and departing from the Carenage.
+Afterwards, pay a visit to the nearby House of Chocolate.
+This small museum and café serves a selection of chocolate treats made on-site.
+It’s perfect for a pitstop after a few hours spent exploring the town.
+Stick around to enjoy a spectacular sunset as you watch the boats arriving and departing from the Carenage.

 Cocoa trees were first introduced to Grenada in the early 1700s, so chocoholics won’t want to miss the chance to discover more about the island’s chocolatey history with a visit to the Grenada Chocolate Company.
 It’s over an hour from St George’s, but definitely worth the effort, although it’s nothing like Willy Wonka’s factory!

 A small team formed of local people produce around 1300 chocolate bars per day here, using a secret recipe and environmentally friendly production methods.
-Visitors can join a short tour with a friendly guide to find out all about how chocolate is made, from cocoa bean to chocolate bar, before tasting some of the best chocolate available on the island.
+Visitors can join a short tour with a friendly guide to find out all about how chocolate is made, from cocoa bean to chocolate bar.
+Then, finish by tasting some of the best chocolate available on the island.